-A few months ago I found a really neat rustic key holder on a website and was totally bummed when it was sold out.
-I took a look at it and knew I could make it with the right hardware.
-When I found what I needed on DLawless’ website, I got super excited.
+A few months ago I found a really neat rustic key holder on one of those “deal” websites and was totally bummed when it was sold out.
+I took a look at it and just knew I could make it as long as I could find the right hardware.

-I would love to hear what you think of this project and hope you are as excited about April 2nd as I am!
+I would love to hear what you think of this project.

-(Products have been provided to me by DLawless Hardware, Pure Bond plywood, and Ryobi in exchange for sharing them with you.
-All opinions are my own and always will be)
+(Products have been provided to me by DLawless Hardware, Pure Bond plywood, and Ryobi Power Tools in exchange for sharing how I use them with you and I am so grateful.
+All opinions and experiences are my own, and always will be)